Browse by Medical Category

-The Vasudevan laboratory focuses on the role of noncoding RNAs in cancer cells.
-Tumors demonstrate heterogeneity, harboring a small proportion of assorted quiescent cells that switch from rapid proliferation—characteristic of other cancer cells—to a specialized, reversibly arrested state that decreases their susceptibility to chemotherapy.
+The Vasudevan laboratory focuses on the role of noncoding RNAs in cancer.
+Tumors demonstrate heterogeneity, harboring a small proportion of assorted cells that switch from rapid proliferation—characteristic of other cancer cells—to a specialized, reversibly arrested state of quiescence that decreases their susceptibility to chemotherapy.
 Quiescent cancer cells can resist conventional therapeutics and contribute to cancer recurrence, resuming proliferation and cancerous growth upon chemotherapy removal.
-Previous data revealed that microRNAs, noncoding RNAs that control vital genes in cancer and growth, are important for the persistence of quiescent cancer cells.
-The primary goal of our research program is to characterize the expression and roles of noncoding regulatory RNAs, such as microRNAs and AU-rich elements (AREs), in quiescence and tumor progression.
-A complementary focus is to investigate the regulation of noncoding RNAs and AREs in response to quiescent and hypoxic (low oxygen) conditions in tumors and germ cells.
+Our data revealed that microRNAs, noncoding RNAs that control vital genes in cancer and growth, are important for the persistence of quiescent cancer cells.
+The primary goal of our research program is to characterize the expression and roles of regulatory noncoding RNAs and AU-rich elements (AREs) in quiescence and tumor progression.
+A complementary focus is to investigate the regulation of noncoding RNAs and AREs in response to quiescent conditions in tumors, stem cells and germ cells.
 Our goal is to develop a greater understanding of the versatile roles of regulatory RNAs in cancer as a basis for designing new drug therapies.

 Shobha Vasudevan, PhDPrincipal Investigator

-Several studies indicate that cells that survive clinical therapy include dormant, quiescent G0-like cells, observed as a small—but clinically relevant —population in leukemias and in several solid tumors associated with poor survival rates.
-Quiescence or G0 is a unique, adaptive, nonproliferating state that provides an advantageous escape from harsh situations and chemotherapy, allowing cells to evade permanent outcomes of tumor-negative environments such as senescence, differentiation or apoptosis.
+Studies indicate that cells that survive clinical therapy include quiescent (G0) cells, observed as a clinically relevant population in leukemias and in several solid tumors associated with poor survival rates.
+G0 is a unique, nonproliferative phase that provides an advantageous escape from harsh situations and chemotherapy, allowing cells to evade permanent outcomes of tumor-negative environments such as senescence, differentiation and apoptosis.
 Instead, the cell is suspended reversibly in an assortment of transition phases that retain the ability to return to proliferation and contribute to tumor heterogeneity, resistance and recurrence.
-Quiescence involves gene expression reprogramming, upregulating those mRNAs and regulatory RNAs— including specific microRNAs—required for survival and persistence in the G0 state.
-The key finding of our studies on cytokine and growth factor gene expression, which forms the basis of our research program, is that AREs, microRNAs and RNPs are transformed by such cellular conditions to alter expression patterns of specific, clinically important genes.
-We further identified post-transcriptional effectors associated with these RNAs under distinct conditions by developing an in vivo crosslinking-coupled affinity purification method to purify endogenous RNP complexes.
-These findings opened a novel, unexplored area of research into gene expression control in response to tumor-associated conditions by highly potent RNA regulators, and have major implications for understanding gene expression that contributes to tumor progression, resistance and recurrence.
+G0 demonstrates a switch to a distinct gene expression program, upregulating those mRNAs and regulatory RNAs— including microRNAs—required for survival and persistence.
+Quiescence regulatory factors and their expression that maintains the state remain largely undiscovered despite the signiﬁcance of G0 in cancers.

 The lab has four core directions:

-3. To elucidate the regulation of expression and function of microRNAs, AREs and RNPs by specific cellular conditions.
+3. To elucidate the regulation of expression and function of noncoding RNAs, AREs, RNPs, and ribosomes by tumor-associated conditions.